tejasmhos/data-512-a2/README.md

 | country | The country associated with the page |
 | rev_id  | The revision ID of the given page    |

 ### Population Dataset

 This dataset contains 207 countries and their population as of mid-2018.
 This data can be found at this location, and it's hosted on Dropbox: https://www.dropbox.com/s/5u7sy1xt7g0oi2c/WPDS_2018_data.csv?dl=0.
-There is no license listed on the Dropbox page for this given dataset.
-Since there is no license, I do not include it in this repository as it may be copyrighted.
-You must download the data and place it in the raw data folder to reproduce this analysis.
+The data is copyrighted by the Population Reference Bureau (PRB) and is not included in this repository.

 | Column     | Description                                 |
 | ---------- | ------------------------------------------- |